tasmota/docs/docs/LVGL.md

 [LVGL](https://lvgl.io/) is an open-source graphics library providing everything you need to create embedded GUI with easy-to-use graphical elements, beautiful visual effects and low memory footprint.

-[Berry](Berry.md) is a ultra-lightweight dynamically typed embedded scripting language.
+[Berry](Berry.md) is an ultra-lightweight dynamically typed embedded scripting language.
 It is designed for lower-performance embedded devices

 After compiling Tasmota with LVGL support and configuring [uDisplay](Displays.md#universal-display-driver) (see below), you can start using LVGL through the Berry console.